jaredevans/agentic-threat-analyst/README.md

   ```
   - High likelihood of brute-force attempt.
-  - User account alice@gallaudet.edu may be compromised.
+  - User account alice@university.edu may be compromised.
   - Recommend temporary lockout and MFA enforcement.
   ```